1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 * Overall Rating of Care Provided by the Home Health Agency (Q20)

 CMS reports that the star rating does not include the *Willingness to Recommend the HHA* item because the results for this item are very similar to those based on the *Overall Rating of Care* item.

+This data will be analyzed on three levels:

+* National level
+* State level
+* Type of Ownership level

 Additional detail regarding home health quality and patient survey star ratings can be found [here](https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/HomeHealthQualityInits/HHQIHomeHealthStarRatings).